linkerd/website/linkerd.io/content/blog/2023/0525-osm-migration.md

    This is straightforward for some resources, and less straightforward for others.

-2. Additionally, it generally doesn't work to run two sidecar meshes
-   side-by-side: both sidecars want to intercept network traffic, and only one of them gets to win.
+2. Additionally, since OSM and Linkerd are both sidecar meshes, you can't have a single workload be in both at the same time: both sidecars want to intercept network traffic, and only one of them gets to win.
 This means that the overall strategy for the migration can be a bit more complex than we'd like.

 Let's take these one at a time.